-Here you will find EviEM’s publications.
+Here you can find EviEM’s publications.
 Click on the links below or to the left to continue.

-When the project starts, the review team develops a review protocol, a detailed plan for how the review will be conducted.
-When a review is finished, a final report is published in the Journal of Environmental Evidence and on EviEM’s web page.
-To make the content of the report easily accessible a summary and a fact sheet is written where the most important results are presented.
+When a review project started, the review team developed a protocol, a detailed plan for how the review was to be conducted.
+When a review was finished, a final report was published in the Environmental Evidence journal and on EviEM’s web page.
+Several of the reviews have also been synthesised in summaries and fact sheets, issued both in English and in Swedish.

-EviEM’s Evidence Overviews provides an overview of relevant environmental issues based on limited literatur searches and with no general conclusions made.
+EviEM’s Evidence Overviews provide overviews of relevant environmental issues based on limited literatur searches and with no general conclusions made.
 An evidence overview indicates whether there is research pointing in the same direction or if there is knowledge missing.

-The pilot studies contains a general introduction to a specific topic, then it investigates if there are resently conducted literature overviews of the question and if the scientific literature is enough to conduct a full systematic review.
+A pilot study contains a general introduction to a specific topic, and it investigates whether the topic has recently been reviewed and if there is sufficient evidence available for a full systematic review.

-EviEM asked decision-makers and other stakehodlers through surveys and interviews and obtained a large number of areas where more knowledge is needed.
-These needs were prioritised at a workshop with participants consisting of the ones identifying the questions as well as social and natural scientific environmental researchers.
-This report (in Swedish) outlines both the process for the development of the knowledge gaps and the prioritised areas where knowledge is missing.
+EviEM asked decision-makers and other stakeholders through surveys and interviews and obtained a large number of areas where more knowledge is needed.
+These needs were prioritised at a workshop with participants including those who identified the questions as well as social and natural scientific environmental researchers.
+This report (in Swedish only) outlines the process for the identification of the knowledge gaps and the prioritised areas where knowledge is missing.

-In addition to the publications above, the researchers at EviEM are continuously publishing other scientific articles in various journals, for example on systematic review and systematic map methodology.
-Here, we have listed them.
+In addition to the reviews, researchers at EviEM have published other scientific articles in various journals, for example on systematic review and systematic map methodology.
+Here we have listed them.

-Here you find links to other popular science articles about EviEM and our work.
-We also publish a popularscientific news magasine, called Knowledge & Change.
+Here are links to a couple of popular science articles about EviEM and our work.

 EviEM has published a collection of methodology and commentary articles on the importance of stakeholder engagement for environmental evidence synthesis.